-- Students select a dataset of interest from the Bootstrap List of Datasets. - Students copy, save, and explore the Data Exploration Project Slide Template template. - Invite them to peruse the slide deck and familiarize themselves it; they'll be revisiting and adding to it often. - Students complete the "About My Dataset" section of the slide deck. - Students add a bar chart and a pie chartto the "Making Displays" section of the slide deck, and then interpret them. }
+- Students select a dataset of interest from the Bootstrap List of Datasets. - Students copy, save, and explore the Data Exploration Project Slide Template template. - Invite them to peruse the slide deck and familiarize themselves it; they'll be revisiting and adding to it often. - Students complete the "About My Dataset" section of the slide deck. - Students add a bar chart and a dot plot to the "Making Displays" section of the slide deck, and then interpret them. }

-Note: Students add their bar and pie charts during Choosing Your Dataset rather than during the Bar and Pie Charts, which comes before they'll have chosen a dataset.
+Note: Students add their bar and pie charts during Choosing Your Dataset rather than during the Dot Plots and Bar Charts, which comes before they'll have chosen a dataset.
 For all other displays, students will add to their slide deck during the relevant lesson.